-After switching-on, the "TBS-01" inscription appears on the display and the Setworks is ready for operation within a few seconds or after strength is pressed.
+After switching-on, the TVS-01 inscription appears on the display, and the setworks is ready for operation within a few seconds or after ENTER is pressed.

-To set the saw heads to any width, enter the heads width value and press .
-The saw heads will automatically move to the entered width value.
+To set the saw heads to any width, enter the heads width value and press The saw heads will automatically move to the entered width value.